Global Mind Tests

 No. This is for training and self-tracking only.
 If you have concerns about attention or impulse control, consult a qualified professional.

-Disclaimer: Training/insight only; not a diagnostic instrument.
+Disclaimer: training/insight only; not a diagnostic instrument.
+Read our Privacy Policy and Terms.